 OCRRA's Recycling Specialists regularly call on businesses in Onondaga County to help them design effective collection systems for recyclables.
-During 2016, OCRRA continued to provide free consultations, as well as free containers and decals to all types of businesses, over 150 in total.
+During 2017, OCRRA continued to provide free consultations, as well as free containers and decals to all types of businesses, over 180 in total.

-Business can access a wide variety of information on OCRRA's website (https://ocrra.org/services/recycle/recycling-for-business/) to enhance onsite recycling and waste reduction efforts, including ordering containers, recycling guides, and posters to promote recycling within the office environment.
+Business can access a wide variety of information on OCRRA's website

+(https://ocrra.org/services/recycle/recycling-for-business/) to enhance onsite recycling and waste reduction efforts, including ordering containers, recycling guides, and posters to promote recycling within the office environment.
 Each year, business recycling accounts for some 80% of the community's total waste reduction effort.
-In 2016, businesses recycled over 157,000 tons of mandatory recyclable materials.
+In 2017, businesses recycled over 143,000 tons of mandatory recyclable materials.

 In the fall of 2009, OCRRA began the Blue Ribbon Recycler Program to recognize businesses that demonstrate recycling excellence in the workplace.
 Each applicant to the program must meet specific criteria in regards to recycling, such as providing recycling containers for all employees and purchasing recycled paper.
 Once a Recycling Specialist determines that a business qualifies, it receives a certificate from OCRRA and recognition on the OCRRA website.
 If a business does not meet all criteria, it provides an opportunity to identify areas for improvement.
 The Blue Ribbon Recycler Program is an incentive for businesses to achieve recycling excellence by offering them recognition that they can then share with their clients and customers.
+In 2017, four additional local business were certified as Blue Ribbon Recyclers through this program: Arcadis, Jumo Process, SRC and Northwestern Mutual.
 To date, there are over 65 certified Blue Ribbon Recyclers in Onondaga County.